bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 Another popular water mod is Water for ENB.
 I honestly couldn't tell you which one I like more, they both look really good to me, but you should use one or the other.

+#### Locations

+Location, location, location.
+Yet another category that took me forever to decide on.
+There are so many cool city overhauls, and I wish I could have them all at once, but alas, I must choose.

+The most popular city overhauls that I have found are JK's Skyrim, Dawn of Skyrim, Cities of the North, and The Great Cities.
+Although I haven't actually tried it, I believe it is possible to use all of these mods together with only two patches -- one patch for JK and DoS, and another patch called The Great Cities of JK's North.
+These patches are possible mainly because the four mods are somewhat complementary -- JK adds clutter and small details, DoS overhauls the major cities, and CotN and TGC overhaul the minor cities and towns.

+So, if you want to keep things simple while achieving maximum coverage, try this combo and be done with it.

+But if you want to take things further, there are some really good expansion mods for Solidute, Whiterun, and Windhelm.
+The easiest way to introduce them into the mix is to remove JK's Skyrim and instead use [JK's Markarth](https://www.nexusmods.com/skyrim/mods/58283) and [JK's Riften](https://www.nexusmods.com/skyrim/mods/58489).
+Or, you might be able to keep JK's Skyrim if you can find a patch for each city overhaul.
+I haven't tried the latter approach yet because I ran out of patience.
+I don't know how you would keep DoS at this point.

+Finally, there are overhauls for various other locations.
+I haven't checked all of these mods for compatibility with JK's Skyrim since I resorted to using JK's individual mods anyway.
+Here is my current list:

+- Better Tel Mithryn
+- Capital Whiterun Expansion
+- Capital Windhelm Expansion
+- Cities of the North - Dawnstar
+- Cities of the North - Falkreath
+- Cities of the North - Morthal
+- Cities of the North - Winterhold
+- Cities of the North Addon - Anga's Mill
+- Cities of the North Addon - Half-Moon Mill
+- City Entrances Overhaul - Markarth
+- City Entrances Overhaul - Windhelm
+- Enhanced Solitude
+- Enhanced Solitude Docks
+- Greater Skaal Village
+- Grey Quarter Expansion
+- Immersive Fort Dawnguard
+- JK's High Hrothgar
+- JK's Markarth
+- JK's Riften
+- JK's Riverwood
+- JK's Sky Haven Temple
+- Nordic Ruins of Skyrim
+- Obscure's College of Winterhold
+- Palaces and Castles Enhanced
+- Quaint Raven Rock
+- The Great Cities - Minor Cities and Towns
+- The Great Settlement of Darkwater Crossing
+- The Great Settlement of Kolskeggr Mine
+- The Great Town of Ivarstead
+- The Great Town of Karthwasten
+- The Great Town of Shor's Stone
+- The Great Village of Kynesgrove
+- The Great Village of Mixwater Mill
+- The Great Village of Old Hroldan

+In my next iteration, I will try to include JK's Skyrim and all of JK's interior mods.
+I might still be able to keep the individual city overhauls depending on compatibility with quest mods.
+I will probably have to drop Enhanced Solitude and/or the Docks, which might be for the best anyway since those mods are a bit much for my machine.

 #### NPCs: Body, Face, and Hair

 TODO